 There are several benefits to self-care.
 You get to rest your body and take care of the physical, by getting enough sleep, having a healthy meal, or doing some kind of exercise.

 But taking a break from your daily tasks can also help you mentally.
 You create some space between yourself and the challenges you face and get to clock out for a while.
 This can give you a new and refreshed perspective on things you need to deal with.

 Yóu are responsible for taking care of yourself.
 Don’t practice self-care “when you have time”.
 No, put it on your schedule.
 Set aside a time-block and don’t feel guilty about it.

 Throughout this article, I have given you ideas about what you can do during your me-time.
-I have captured them all, and additional ideas, in a list, which you can find in the Resource Library.
+My friend Sarah has a wonderful package to put together a self-love calendar.